-- Grievance is an expression of dissatisfaction about any matter other than an adverse benefit determination as defined below (under appeal).
-Grievances may include but are not limited to: the quality of care of services provided, aspects of interpersonal relationships, such as rudeness of a provider or employee, failure to respect the rights of the client regardless of what remedial action is requested, including the client's right to dispute an extension of time proposed by the plan to make an authorization decision.
-A grievance can be filed at any time, orally or in writing.
-(42 CFR § 438.402) - Discrimination Grievance is when a client believes they have been unlawfully discriminated against, they have the right to file a Discrimination Grievance with the county plan, the Department's Office of Civil Rights, and the United States Department of Health and Human Services, Office for Civil Rights.
+- "Grievance" means an expression of dissatisfaction about any matter other than an Adverse Benefit Determination.
+Grievances may include, but are not limited to, the quality of care of services provided, aspects of interpersonal relationships such as rudeness of a provider or employee, failure to respect the rights of the client regardless of whether remedial action is requested, and the member's right to dispute an extension of time proposed by the Plan to make an authorization decision.
+There is no distinction between an informal and formal grievance.
+A complaint is the same as a grievance.
+If the Plan is unable to distinguish between a grievance and an inquiry, it shall be considered a grievance.
+An inquiry is a request for information that does not include expression of dissatisfaction.
+Inquiries may include but are not limited to, questions pertaining to eligibility, benefits, or other fee-for-service- processes.
+A compliant shall be considered a grievance unless it meets the definition of an "Adverse Benefit Determination (see below). - Discrimination Grievance is when a client believes they have been unlawfully discriminated against, they have the right to file a Discrimination Grievance with the county plan, the Department's Office of Civil Rights, and the United States Department of Health and Human Services, Office for Civil Rights.
 San Diego County complies with all State and Federal civil rights laws.
 (45 CFR §§ 92.7 and 92.8; WIC§14029.91).
-Discrimination Grievance posters can be found in the Beneficiary Handbook and printed for posting.

-- Grievance Exemption is when grievances are received over the telephone or in-person that are resolved to the client's satisfaction by the close of the next business day following receipt are exempt from the requirement to send a written acknowledgment and disposition letter.
+Discrimination Grievance posters can be found in the Beneficiary Handbook and printed for posting. - Grievance Exemption is when grievances are received over the telephone or in-person that are resolved to the client's satisfaction by the close of the next business day following receipt are exempt from the requirement to send a written acknowledgment and disposition letter.
 Note: Grievances received via mail are not exempt from the requirement to send an acknowledgment and disposition letter in writing.
-If a complaint is received pertaining to an Adverse Benefit Determination, as defined under 42 CFR Section 438.400, the complaint is not considered a grievance and the exemption does not apply. - Appeal means a review of an adverse benefit determination or "action" which may include: - Denial or limited authorization of a requested service, including determinations based on the type or level of service, requirements for medical necessity, appropriateness, setting, or effectiveness of a covered benefit. - The reduction, suspension, or termination of a previously authorized service. - The denial, in whole or in part, of payment for a service. - The failure to act within the timeframes regarding the standard resolution of grievances and appeals. - The failure to provide services in a timely manner. - The denial of a client's request to dispute financial liability. - Grievance and appeal system are the processes the county and providers implement to handle appeals of an adverse benefit determination and grievances, as well as the processes to collect and track information about them. - State Fair Hearing is a legal process that includes an impartial hearing and ruling by an administrative law judge.
+If a complaint is received pertaining to an Adverse Benefit Determination, as defined under 42 CFR Section 438.400, the complaint is not considered a grievance, and the exemption does not apply.

+- Appeal means a review of an adverse benefit determination or "action" which may include: - Denial or limited authorization of a requested service, including determinations based on the type or level of service, requirements for medically necessary specialty mental health services, appropriateness, setting, or effectiveness of a covered benefit. - o The reduction, suspension, or termination of a previously authorized service. - o The denial, in whole or in part, of payment for a service. - The failure to act within the timeframes regarding the standard resolution of grievances and appeals. - The failure to provide services in a timely manner. - o The denial of a client's request to dispute financial liability. - Grievance and appeal system are the processes the county and providers implement to handle appeals of an adverse benefit determination and grievances, as well as the processes to collect and track information about them. - State Fair Hearing is a legal process that includes an impartial hearing and ruling by an administrative law judge.
 A Medi-Cal beneficiary is required to exhaust the MHP problem resolution process prior to requesting a State Fair Hearing and only a Medi-Cal beneficiary may request a state fair hearing.